mbzebra/TravelQuotient/README.md

-# Alexa Travel Quotient Skill
+# Alexa World Currency Quotient Skill
->This Alexa skill is a game to test Travel Quotient.
-Do you know your Travel Quotient?
+>This Alexa skill is a trivia game to test World Currency Quotient.
+Do you know your World Currency Quotient?

 # Usage
-* Alexa ask Traveler start game
+* Alexa ask currency q. start game
-* Alexa ask Traveler new game
+* Alexa ask currency q. new game
-* Alexa ask Traveler help
+* Alexa ask currency q. help

-# How is Travel Quotient Calculated
+# How is World Currency Quotient Calculated
 * User gets total 10 questions.
 Each question carries 10% weightage.
-If a person gets all 10 correct, he will be considered to have a Travel IQ of 100%
+If a person gets all 10 correct, he will be considered to have a World Currency IQ of 100%

+# currencyq